IntelRealSense/librealsense/tools/rs-imu-calibration/README.md

 ## Description
 D435i cameras arrive from the factory without IMU calibration.
 Hence the values may be slightly off.
 In order to improve accuracy, a calibration procedure should be done.
-The rs-imu-calibration tool walks you through the calibration steps and saves the calibration coefficient to the EEPROM, to be used applied automatically by the driver.
+The rs-imu-calibration tool walks you through the calibration steps and saves the calibration coefficients to the EEPROM, to be applied automatically by the driver.

 ## Command Line Parameters